Rayyan-mohammed/expense-pro/README.md

 - SDGs (education, poverty, equality)

 This is not just an app — it’s digital inclusion.

-## 8️⃣ Resume Value (VERY HIGH)

-On your resume, this becomes:

-**SaarthiAI – AI for Bharat Hackathon**
-Built a voice-first, multilingual AI platform using AWS Bedrock and serverless architecture to improve citizen access to government schemes and public services in India.

-**Recruiters will LOVE this because it shows:**

 - AI + AWS
 - Real-world impact